Is the Mount a Catholic college?

 Yes, summer orientation is

-ID card and class schedules and participate in many different
+card and class schedules and participate in many different

 activities over the two-day session.